barryclark/jekyll-now/_posts/2017-10-7-Media-school.md

 > 'Storytelling is the most powerful way to put ideas into the world today' ~ Robert McKee

 Scientists like to talk about *facts*, journalists like to tell a *story*.
-Facts push information in and is about knowledge.
+Facts push information out and is about knowledge.
 A story draws people in and is about remembering and understanding.

 When you convey your research, try to structure your talk as a story.
 This can be your story, how you struggled in the lab to get to your results.
-It can also be the story of the objects of your research: tell the tale of the bacteria in your gut, how they struggle to survive and how they will rebel to you if you keep them unhappy.
+It can also be the story of the objects of your research: tell the tale of the bacteria in your gut, how they struggle to survive and how they will rebel to you if you keep them unhappy by eating junk food.

 My research is about developing machine learning methods to learn from pairwise data - about as far from a story as you can imagine.
 To explain my research, I told the tale of a zookeeper who received a new animal and does not know what to feed it.